cyclr/docs/pages/v2/05-application-connectors/information/bigchange-jobwatch-information.md

 </section>
 <section class="card">

-## Custom field compatiable methods
+## Custom field compatible methods

 You can add custom fields for contacts, contact notes, and jobs in the following methods: